 I reject the notion that women—even young girls—are stupid, as proponents of this view clearly espouse.
 I think women are intelligent and are more than aware that abortion kills a baby.
 They may be suppressing this truth in their unrighteousness, but it is an act of brazen chauvinism to proclaim any girl to be that ignorant.
 I think it is innate to the human condition.
 What I am saying is even apart from a science class, women are capable of realizing pregnancy means “there’s a baby in there.”

-Let’s stop hating women by thinking they are incapable of self-control and rational thinking or that they are just plain not smart enough to see what we men see.
-Let’s start treating women the way Jesus treated them: loving them with kindness, gentleness, humility, truth and a command to sin no more.
+Stop hating women by thinking they are incapable of self-control and rational thinking or that they are just plain not smart enough to see what we men see.
+Let us all start treating women the way Jesus treated them: loving them with kindness, gentleness, humility, truth, and a command to sin no more.

 P.S.
 Note: If what you read above was “Michael hates women and blames them for all the problems in the world, and men never do anything wrong,” might I suggest you cancel your Internet service, sign up for a reading course, and come back when you have enough intellectual honesty and comprehension to maintain civil discourse?